amsaid1989/tweet-textarea-react/README.md

 To test that the component works across different browsers/devices, the project uses Microsoft's [Playrwright](https://playwright.dev/) library.
 If you would like to learn more about the library and how it works, you can refer to their [official documentation](https://playwright.dev/docs/intro).

-To run the tests, you will first need to install the browsers it supports as well as the dependencies needed to run those browsers:
+To run the tests, you will first need to install the browsers supported by `Playwright` as well as the dependencies needed to run those browsers:

 ```bash
 # npm